backpackcloud/backpackcloud.github.io/_posts/episodes/2018-03-28-episode-1-the-beginning.md

   - ansible
   - cloud
   - nuc
+excerpt: >
+  Have you ever thought about having your own cloud environment?
+A local cloud is one of the best things you can do to better understand all the gears that run inside a highly productive environment.
+How do I know that?
+I’ve done it!
+And I’m ready to show you how I did, and how you can do it too.
 ---

 Beep, beep!
 The alarm sounded.
 It's 4 a.m. and I can't even feel my thoughts.
 I gotta leave without making any noise.
 Luckily the airport is not so far from home.